Robertshannon96/Divorce/README.md

 In the future I would like to create a user interface by means of a flask app that allows new couples to complete the survey.
 Upon completion of the survey, their results would then be put through my models and a prediction would be displayed for the user.

+# Weakness of study
+In this project there are weaknesses in the data and the study overall.
+The most immediate concern is that all the previous data was collected from couples who were already attending couples thearpy together.
+Another weakness that was discovered was the fact that some questions answering a "4-Strongly agree" could have completely different meanings.
+For example, if the participant answers strongly agree to "I enjoy traveling with my significant other" and also answers strongly agree to "I can use negative statements about my significant others personality during our discussions" the model has a difficult time distinguishing between these two outcomes.

+It's also very important to highlight the fact that 56% of the couples that participated in the survery were in an arranged marriage.